MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Sales enablement

-Sales enablement refers to training, content, tools, and coaching provided to sales teams to improve performance.
+Sales enablement refers to training, content, tools, and coaching that are provided to sales teams to improve performance.

 ### Sales order